japila-books/spark-sql-internals/docs/logical-operators/UnresolvedInlineTable.md

-title: UnresolvedInlineTable

-# UnresolvedInlineTable Logical Operator
+# UnresolvedInlineTable Leaf Logical Operator

 `UnresolvedInlineTable` is a <<spark-sql-LogicalPlan.md#UnaryNode, unary logical operator>> that represents an inline table (aka _virtual table_ in Apache Hive).